VladChira/BarChartLesson/Step3/Step3.md

 <br><br>

 Solution:
 The trick is to sort the dataset in a specific way.
 All PS4 entries are first, sorted alphabetically by genre, then all XOne entries, again sorted alphabetically by genre and so on.
-One way is to assign priorities to each platform in a sort with a custom
+One way is to assign priorities to each platform in a sort with a custom sorting key.
+We use the priorities to sort, and if the priorities are identical (i.e. the same platform but different genres), we sort alphabetically by genre.

 ```python
 def sort_key(game):